 ´Part of the secret of success in life is to eat what you like and let the food fight it out´. – Mark Twain

-And so, many Indian startups are finding that their secret ingredient for success in life is indeed, ´Food´.
+And so, many Indian startups are finding that their secret ingredient for success in life is true, ´Food´.
 There are way too many players today fighting to win the consumers´ hearts literally through their bellies.

 The piping hot Indian Food Tech Industry is slated to reach $78 billion by 2018 growing at 16% YoY.
 However, the picture is not as rosy as it appears.
 Despite the vast potential of this sector, many players that jumped into the FoodTech fray have either downsized like Zomato or completely shut down like Dazo and SpoonJoy.
 Currently, out of the 105 FoodTech startups in India, only 58 are currently operational.

 Initially, the Food Tech Industry in Indian began with companies like Zomato trying to solve the problem of finding a good restaurant via a simple user-friendly platform.
 The next stage saw companies like FoodPanda trying to address the issue of “ordering/booking” on these restaurants by working as an aggregator.
 The next stage had players like Swiggy tackling the issue of “delivery” in the value chain.
 Essentially, this sums up the evolution of the Indian Food Tech market to date: Discovery -> Commerce -> Delivery.